Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

     Version: 1.8.8
     Discontinued

--   [SpigotMC](https://www.spigotmc.org/) - The original fork of Bukkit.
+-   [SpigotMC](https://www.spigotmc.org/) - The most popular fork of Bukkit.
 Versions before 1.4.6 exist but are not officially public.
+It started as a fork of CraftBukkit++ (A performance fork of CraftBukkit), created for a server network, under the name CraftBukkit-- but eventually was renamed to Spigot (A parody of Spout).
-    Version: 1.3.2 - 1.18.1
+    Version: 1.2.5 - 1.18.1
     Currently Active

 -   [SpongeVanilla](https://www.spongepowered.org/downloads/spongevanilla) - A server implementing the Sponge API, a different plugin API separate from the Bukkit API.
 This implementation also includes some general improvements regarding performance and server settings.